ckeditor/ckeditor4-docs/docs/guide/dev/a11y/README.md

 {@img assets/img/keyboardshortcuts_01.png Keyboard shortcuts visible in the editor context menu}

-You can also try out the [working demo](https://sdk.ckeditor.com/samples/accessibility.html).
+You can also try out the {@linksdk accessibility working demo}.
 The editor usage through the keyboard is most intuitive and as straightforward as possible.

 ### Assistive Technology Support